 - UW Employment: Once you are admitted to the UW Information School, you will be able to access employment opportunities on campus.
 Those will include Teaching Assistant and Research Assistant positions, hourly student positions and part-time jobs.
 These positions could be within the iSchool, for another academic unit or department on campus or within the UW library system.
-In addition, once you enroll in classes, you’ll have access to iCareers, our student job database which will allow you to search for part-time and full-time positions in the greater Seattle area.
+In addition, once you enroll in classes, you’ll have access to Handshake, UW's job database which will allow you to search for part-time and full-time positions.

 MLIS students are eligible to apply for certain scholarships restricted to UW students.
 Among them: